 On the history and future of Social Forces see:

-Arne Kalleberg, editor of Social Forces
+- Arne Kalleberg reflects on 90 years of Social Forces